 - Yamahata v.
 Tiffany & Company (1995): Co-lead trial counsel for Tiffany in a month long jury trial in Los Angeles County Superior Court involving wrongful termination claims and gray market activities.
 Decision was obtained for our client.

 - Chaltiel v.
 Abbey Healthcare, Inc. (1994): Co-lead counsel for the plaintiff in a wrongful termination, breach of contract and fraud dispute.
-The matter was resolved favorably after a
+The matter was resolved favorably after a two-month AAA arbitration.

 - Strong v.
 Coutin (1993): Lead trial counsel in a bench trial in Los Angeles County Superior Court involving rights to easements and improvements, as well as the abatement of nuisances.
 Decision was obtained for our client.